beyondthesoftware/website/content/december-cleanup.md

 ## Investment
 **$599 beta pricing**

-How much is it worth to you to be handed the cleanup checklist — and some uninterrupted time to get it done?
+How much is it worth to you to be handed the cleanup checklist and some uninterrupted time to get it done?
 That’s priceless.

 ---

 ## Why It Works
-Often with Aspire, the hardest part isn’t knowing what to do — it’s actually *doing* it.
+Often with Aspire, the hardest part isn’t knowing what to do, it’s actually *doing* it.

 You’re in this situation because you always mean to get around to cleaning it up, but you never do.
 Right?!
-That’s human nature, we all do it.
+That’s human nature.
+We all do it.

 Even though we all know that keeping things tidy in Aspire is a good habit, when things get busy, that’s one of the first things to go.